AdityaKirad/AdityaKirad/README.md

 - 👋 Hi, I’m @AdityaKirad
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning discord bot programming
-- 📫 How to reach me mail me at kiradaditya2001@gmail.com
+- 📫 How to reach mail me at kiradaditya2001@gmail.com

 <!---
 AdityaKirad/AdityaKirad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.